The 3 E’s of Content Marketing: A Complete Content Marketing Strategy

 You can find a useful explanation of content pillars, including how to build them and a corresponding strategy here, but for right now, it’s enough to know that they’re what you want to write about—they’re the topics relevant to your business.

-Millie’s solution is to create a social media content plan with a pillar content structure in place to ensure she always has a full pipeline of content to share.
+Millie’s solution is to create a social media content plan with a structure in place to ensure she always has a full pipeline of content to share.
 You can listen to her podcast interview for the full details, but the table below demonstrates how, from a single topic, she can produce multiple pieces of content representing her choice of value pillars.

 Now let’s take a closer look at the 3 E’s—value pillars that educate, entertain, and endear—and explore their nuances, discovering the unique function of each and how they work together to attract leads that convert to customers.